jacksund/simmate/docs/getting_started/add_computational_resources/adding_clusters_and_workers.md

 -------------------------------------------------------------------------------

-## Controlling what workflows are ran by each worker
+## Managing the Workflows Run by Each Worker

 !!! warning
-    The full guide for custom workers is still being written.
-See workflow "tags" in the full guides for more information.
+    The comprehensive guide for custom workers is currently under development.
+Refer to the workflow "tags" in the full guides for more details.

 -------------------------------------------------------------------------------

-## Connecting others to your scheduler
+## Allowing Others to Connect to Your Scheduler

-If they are connected to your database, then they're good to go!
-Other schedulers like Prefect or Dask require extra setup.
+If others are connected to your database, they're all set!
+Other schedulers like Prefect or Dask may require additional setup.

 -------------------------------------------------------------------------------